-Pforzheimer was named EY Entrepreneur of the Year last year.
+Pforzheimer was named EY Entrepreneur of the Year this year.
 The award is given to “honor and recognize men and women who create the products, services and jobs that help our economy and communities grow”.
 Total Food Service spoke with Andy Pforzheimer about the inspiration for Barteca’s restaurants, plans for expansion and what the award meant to him.

 What is your culinary background and when did you start opening restaurants?

 I trained as a chef in France before moving to work in New York and then California.
 I moved around a few countries over the course of about fifteen years.
 I met my partner and we opened the first Barcelona twenty years ago and the first bartaco six years ago.
 We’ve been adding them as we go.